Informo/specs/content/information-distribution/source.md

 previous user from it, and adding the new one to it.
 The signature associated with the new user **must** be generated from the new user's registration event.

+### Linking between a source and its new user

+Client implementations are in charge of asserting the vailidy of a link between a source, or sub-source, and its new user, using whatever mechanism they see fit.

+{{% notice tip %}}
-Client implementations **can** define a threshold for linking a source to its new user.
+A suggested way to assert the validity of this link would be for a client implementation to define a threshold for linking a source to its new user.
 This threshold is defined by the percentage of trust authorities certifying this source as trustworthy that updated their list of trusted sources to reference the new user, within the trust authorities trusted by the user.
-If a threshold is defined by a client implementation, it **should** consider the link between a source and its new user as valid once that percentage becomes higher than the threshold.
-Such a threshold isn't necessary for sub-sources, because a sub-source is only verified by its parent source, which then **must** update its list of sub-sources by removing the sub-source's previous user and adding the new one.
+If a threshold is defined by a client implementation, it should consider the link between a source and its new user as valid once that percentage becomes higher than the threshold.
+Such a threshold wouldn't be necessary for sub-sources, because a sub-source is only verified by its parent source, which then needs to update its list of sub-sources by removing the sub-source's previous user and adding the new one.
+{{% /notice %}}

-Once the link between a source (or a sub-source) and its new user is considered valid, client implementations **must** consider both the source's (or sub-source's) new user and its previous one (and older ones if the source or sub-source changed its user more than once) as the same entity.
-This means that articles published by the source's (or the sub-source's) previous user before the event defined in the `event_id` key **must** be treated as if it was published by the new user, and a reference to the source's previous user in a trust authority's list of trustworthy sources **must** be considered as a reference to the new user (with the exception of the cryptographic check on the source's registration, which is still done using the registration event published by the previous user).
+Once the link between a source (or a sub-source) and its new user is considered valid, client implementations **must** consider both the source's (or sub-source's) new user and its previous one (and older ones if the source or sub-source changed its user more than once) as the same entity (i.e. as an entity defined by both its previous users' IDs and its new one).
+This means that articles published by the source's (or the sub-source's) previous user before the event defined in the `event_id` key **must** be treated as if it was published by the new user, and a reference to the source's previous user in a trust authority's list of trustworthy sources **must** be considered as a reference to the new user (with the exception of the cryptographic check on the source's registration, which is still done using the registration event published by the previous user, and the previous user's Matrix user ID).

 Client implementations **can** warn users reading articles published by a source's or a sub-source's previous user that this user isn't active anymore,